squareboat/sneaker/README.md

 ## Sneak
 ### Test your integration
-To verify that sneaker is configured correctly and our integration is working, use `sneaker:sneak` Artisan command:
+To verify that Sneaker is configured correctly and our integration is working, use `sneaker:sneak` Artisan command:

 ```bash
 $ php artisan sneaker:sneak
 ```

-A `SquareBoat\Sneaker\Exceptions\DummyException` class will be thrown and captured by sneaker.
+A `SquareBoat\Sneaker\Exceptions\DummyException` class will be thrown and captured by Sneaker.
 The captured exception will appear in your configured email immediately.

 ## Security